turingschool/mod-0-curriculum/session4/index.md

 ### Follow-Ups

+- Moving class session 5 to Monday at 6:15pm (day earlier)!

 - Leaving feedback directly on homework gists.
 You should have HW 1, session 2 feedback coming very soon if not yet.
 Feedback is for your own benefit... it would be wise to decipher it and update your hw.

 - Prework is due November 4 for people starting Mod 1 in 2011 (or waitlist).
 Get on it!